 - Marine Architect

 There were about 8,200 jobs for Marine Engineer or Naval Architect in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Marine Engineer or Naval Architect by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+The BLS estimates 600 yearly job openings in this field.

 The states with the most job growth for Marine Engineer or Naval Architect are Rhode Island, New Jersey, and Virginia.
 Watch out if you plan on working in Wisconsin, Pennsylvania, or Oregon.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Marine Engineers and Naval Architects is somewhere between $65,090 and $148,950.

 Marine Engineers and Naval Architects who work in California, District of Columbia, or Maryland, make the highest salaries.

 How much do Marine Engineers and Naval Architects make in different U.S. states?

 |District of Columbia||$118,090|

 Marine Engineers and Naval Architects Sector

 Marine Engineers and Naval Architects work in the following industries: